martinwinther/it-learning-hub/ccna/security concepts.md

 ### Main differences

 - Operation:
   - RADIUS combines authentication and authorization.
   - TACACS+ keeps authentication, authorization, and accounting separate.

 - Transport:
   - RADIUS uses UDP (ports 1812 and 1813).
   - TACACS+ uses TCP (port 49).

 - Encryption:
   - RADIUS encrypts only the password field.
   - TACACS+ encrypts the entire payload.

 ### Common use cases

 - TACACS+
   - Often used for device administration.
   - Provides granular control of which commands are permitted.

 - RADIUS
   - Often used for network access control (VPN, Wi-Fi, 802.1X).
   - Simpler and efficient where detailed command control is not required.

 ## 802.1X

-### Overview
+### 802.1X overview

 - IEEE 802.1X provides port based network access control.
 - Controls access to a LAN or WLAN before full network connectivity is granted.